thecharm/Mega/StructuralAlign/README.md

 ## Usage
 Run xnetmf.py for retrieving the structural graph, Then run StructuralAlign.py for graph similarity map.

-Please change the path for input texts and corresponding visual scene graphs in xnetmf.py (we have provided along with the dataset).
+Please change the path for input texts and corresponding visual scene graphs in xnetmf.py (in the directory `data`).

+We also provide the aligned graph in the directory `combined_graph_edges` for your convenience.